BestTimesToVisit.com Logo

 money

-While many larger hotels and tour operators accept cards, it's wise to carry some Sri Lankan Rupees (LKR) for smaller purchases, tips, and local markets.
-ATMs are available in nearby towns like Tissamaharama, but it's best to withdraw cash before heading deep into the park area.
+While many lodges accept credit cards, it's wise to carry some Sri Lankan Rupees (LKR) in cash for smaller purchases, tips for your safari driver and tracker, and local snacks outside the park.
+ATMs are available in nearby towns like Tissamaharama, but can sometimes be unreliable, so stock up when you can.

 safety